The American Cleaning Institute (ACI)

 Share

 Future Leaders LogoACI’s Future Leaders represent a broad cross-section of the membership network that spans cleaning product manufacturers to ingredient suppliers.
-This dedicated cohort has been identified as emerging leaders within their respective companies and serves as forward-thinking, “agents of change” to advance ACI’s objectives and to support innovation and success for the cleaning products industry.
+The purpose of this dedicated cohort is two-fold:

 Ingredient Communications